-Thomas J. Hodges, who was also known as Tom Bell, and the “Outlaw Doc” was a physician, stagecoach robber, and leader of an outlaw gang in California.
+Thomas J. Hodges, also known as Tom Bell and the “Outlaw Doc,” was a physician, stagecoach robber, and outlaw gang leader in California.

 In 1855, the court sentenced Bell to a five-year prison term at Angel Island outside of San Francisco.
 There, he met another outlaw named Bill Gristy.
-Sometime later, the two, along with Ned Connor and Jim Smith escaped.
-They then formed an outlaw gang and by the spring and summer of 1856, were regularly robbing lonely travelers, mercantiles, saloons, cattle ranchers, pack trains, and wagons in the gold rush camps of the Sierra Nevada.
+Sometime later, the two, along with Ned Connor and Jim Smith, escaped.
+They then formed an outlaw gang and, by the spring and summer of 1856, regularly robbed lonely travelers, mercantiles, saloons, cattle ranchers, pack trains, and wagons in the gold rush camps the Sierra Nevada.

-On August 12, 1856, they attempted to rob the Camptonville-Maryville stagecoach which was carrying $100,000 worth of gold bullion.
-In an exchange of gunfire, a woman and two male passengers were killed before the gang was driven off by the stagecoach guards.
+On August 12, 1856, they attempted to rob the Camptonville-Maryville stagecoach, carrying $100,000 worth of gold bullion.
+In an exchange of gunfire, a woman and two male passengers were killed before the stagecoach guards drove off the gang.

 The 26-year-old outlaw was given a chance to write a letter to his mother before he was executed.
 It read: